-If you need a specific program loaded on a computer, ask the lab aide for help.
+If you need a specific program loaded on a computer, contact IT for help.
 Do not load software or other files on college computers.
 The lab aide will ask the facility supervisor for permission to load the requested software.

 Copying Software